syunnmo/KSGAN/README.md

 # KSGAN
-As the paper has not been published yet, only the model part is uploaded.
-All the codes will be uploaded after publication.
+This paper has published in KSEM2022